deeplearn-art/ComfyUI-DLNodes/README.md

 ## UMT5Random

 Generates **random UMT5 tokens**.
-Originally intended for [Kijai's WanVideoWrapper](https://github.com/kijai/ComfyUI-WanVideoWrapper) "ComfyUI text encoding alternative" workflow, but it can be used anywhere a T5-style text encoder is accepted.
+Mainly intended for [Kijai's WanVideoWrapper](https://github.com/kijai/ComfyUI-WanVideoWrapper) "ComfyUI text encoding alternative" workflow, but in theory it can be used anywhere a T5-style text encoder is used.

 ![Screenshot of UMT5Random](imgs/umt5random.png)